pyside/PySide/doc/howto-build/cmake-primer.rst

 Installing
 ==========

-As in the building process, ``make install`` will install the files into the target directory.
+As in the building process, :program:`make install` will install the files into the target directory.